 I have raised three boys, and am quite attuned to the ways of boys.
 Their readiness to make a game out of rocks and a tin can, or a sailboat out of a leaf and a twig.
 I felt I knew that solitary farm boy, the character Frost daydreams about, in the midst of all this nature, doing what boys always do with nature — turning it to his own purposes as he “swings” the birches, climbing their slender trunks until they bend over and return him to the ground.

 I remembered one of my own boys — the one currently awaiting trial for murder — demonstrating the same sport.
 I assumed he had invented it.
-And now in this snow globe of a scene, a sturdy, fearless kid, happy and not a bit psychotic, and with a bright future ahead of him, lived and relived a moment that in real life had whooshed by.
+And now in this snow globe of a poem, a sturdy, fearless kid, happy and not a bit psychotic, and with a bright future ahead of him, lived and relived a moment that in real life had whooshed by.

 Trees.
 Boys.
 Solid stuff.
 Maybe poetry wasn’t so unfathomable after all.